prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When defined, bodySizeLimit specifies a job level limit on the size
+<p>bodySizeLimit when defined specifies a job level limit on the size
 of uncompressed response body that will be accepted by Prometheus.</p>
 <p>It requires Prometheus &gt;= v2.28.0.</p>
 </td>